Leave a Message

 A bit of local real estate history in the Pier Village on St. Simons Island...

-This beautiful oceanfront home at 103 Frazier Street, just south of the Village was originally built in 1925 for FD Aiken and the Aiken Family.
+This beautiful oceanfront home at 103 Frazier Street, just south of the Village, was originally built in 1925 for FD Aiken and the Aiken Family.
 My grandparents (Ike & Alice Aiken) lived in the house until after they passed away in the early '90s.
 It has recently been renovated and added to by the Corti Family.
 It sits on one of the largest oceanfront lots on St. Simons.

 In 1926, FD Aiken sold the bulk of Retreat Plantation to the Sea Island Company, which today is home to The Lodge, Sea Island Golf Club, and associated communities.
 The ruins of the Retreat main house and hospital can be seen next to the Lodge and Golf Club.

 In the early 1900s, FD Aiken owned and operated the St. Simons Transit Company.
-The Emmeline and the Hessie were his two trusted ferry boats that delivered transportation to and from St. Simons and surrounding areas (see the Emmeline below).
+The Emmeline and the Hessie were his two trusted ferry boats that delivered transportation to and from St. Simons and the surrounding areas (see the Emmeline below).

 The Emmeline